garyd9/pterodactyl_Echo_Server/README.md

 # Dependencies Install:

 We need to install the dependencies now.
 The official Guide works with Ubuntu, so I provide you how to set it up on Debian.
-Plese check the php Version on the official Guide!
+Please check the php Version on the official Guide!

 ```
 apt install -y curl gnupg lsb-release apt-transport-https ca-certificates